cabforum/netsec/docs/NSR.md

 ##### 1.2.2

+Connections to the CA Infrastructure MUST be authenticated and encrypted, except where documented that a formal specification prohibits or limits the use of authentication and/or encryption.

-CA Infrastructure and Network Equipment MUST be implemented and configured to authenticate and encrypt connections:
+Connections within the CA Infrastructure SHOULD be authenticated and encrypted.

    1. between CA Infrastructure components; and
    2. between CA Infrastructure and non-CA Infrastructure.